 Everyone is excited about the annual lake outing on Night of Lights, until the Reclining Dragon arrives with his liegeman.
 With these two unwelcome visitors prowling all over the House and the children running wild, Heinregard and Clayten must somehow keep them apart.
 Will the truth about the wildlings’ parentage be revealed or will they be able to keep the Reclining Dragon in the dark?

 After an absence of two years, Heinregard and the wildlings return to the House of Silveria.
-Clay is delighted at Heinregard’s return, but soon gets into trouble when he catches the eye of a notorious ambassador.
-Even if Clay manages to evade this unwanted attention, will Heinregard be allowed to take him on as liegeman?
+Their friend, the little prince is back, together with his Capitán.
+But Clay gets into trouble when he catches the eye of a notorious ambassador.
+Can Heinregard keep Clay safe without giving away his true intentions?